sueszli/oneTabScraper/README.md

 By only using a single fetch via a proxy.

 I initially wanted to test whether I could make a lightweight webscraper that only works with vanilla javascript in your browser but I totally forgot about CORS.\
-Here I'm using the [CORS-Anywhere-reverse-Proxy](https://github.com/Rob--W/cors-anywhere) to bypass it.
+Solution: using the [CORS-Anywhere-reverse-Proxy](https://github.com/Rob--W/cors-anywhere) to bypass it.

 And heres the fetch: